SAVE ON THE ENTRY FEES - EARLY BIRD DEADLINE: JUNE 7TH, 2026

 Celebrating the best photography from all over the World!

-Celebrating photographers of all levels, professionals, amateurs and students alike, the Annual Photography Awards invites participants to the seventh installment of this International Photography Competition.
+Celebrating photographers of all levels, professionals, amateurs and students alike, the Annual Photography Awards invites participants to the eighth installment of this International Photography Competition.

 Looking specifically for those with a bold & innovative approach that disrupts traditional artistic standards, participants can submit entries in up to five categories.
 There are no restrictions on interpretation, creativity, or aesthetic; we accept all formats that showcase new talent and help grow the notoriety of photography as a fine art.